dbatonyi/FundFlowery/README.md

 In the future, the Financial Table App will introduce a complex statistical addon.
 This addon will provide more advanced analysis of user financial data, giving users a more in-depth understanding of their finances.

-Later plans to create a mobile version where machine learning will scan the receipt based on an image and populate the relevant items.
+Later plans include creating a mobile version where machine learning will scan the receipt based on an image and populate the relevant items.

 ## Technology Stack